Intranets are internal networks principally designed for use by an organisation’s employees.

 4. Customisable to your organisation

 Your workspace should reflect your culture.
 You should be able to personalise your intranet to your specific company brand and needs.
 There may even be a different structure from department area to department area.
+Either way, effective intranet design is key.

 5. Supports work collaboration